No, Nintendo Doesn’t Hate Pokémon Nuzlocke Challenges

 There is no doubt at all that Nintendo have had very strange responses to content creators that feature their games.
 There are a lot of odd rules and requirements to be an advertising partner, and these are worth discussing.
 However, misunderstandings like this can spread and cause unwarranted vitriol amongst communities to the point where a vocal minority will verbally attack members of the company.
 This just goes to show that we are all responsible for the information we decide to share as “fact” and more care needs to be taken when sharing these nuggets from an unconfirmed source.
 To paraphrase a certain genetically modified monster, it’s not the circumstances of our birth, but what we do with our capacity for rational thought that determines who we are.

-Video game completionist and 3D platformer connoisseur, Riley is a fan of the whimsical frenzy of bright and colourful characters to bless us in the late 90's.
+Video game completionist and 3D platformer connoisseur, Riley is a fan of the whimsical frenzy of bright and colourful characters that blessed us in the late 90's.
 Their favourite game's are Spyro, Persona 5 and Super Mario Sunshine.

 Riley

-Video game completionist and 3D platformer connoisseur, Riley is a fan of the whimsical frenzy of bright and colourful characters to bless us in the late 90's.
+Video game completionist and 3D platformer connoisseur, Riley is a fan of the whimsical frenzy of bright and colourful characters that blessed us in the late 90's.
 Their favourite game's are Spyro, Persona 5 and Super Mario Sunshine.

 Leave a Reply